shlokaa-15/password-strength-analyzer/README.md

 # 🔐 Password Strength Analyzer

-A simple Java console application that analyzes the strength of a password based on common security rules and provides suggestions for improvement.
+A Java console application that analyzes the strength of user-entered passwords and generates secure random passwords.
+The project is built using Object-Oriented Programming (OOP) principles with a clean, modular architecture.

 ---